-GÜNAM has been founded by an initiative from the Middle East Technical University (METU).
-It is not a coincidence that this establishment has come out from METU where the solar energy studies date back to 80s.
-GÜNAM has been supported by the Turkish Ministry of development since its establishment at the beginning of 2009.
-GUNAM infrastructure has been built up in the great campus area of Middle East Technical University as a multi-discipliner research center.
-Faculty members from six different disciplines of three different faculties have contributed to the establishment of GÜNAM.
-Faculty members from the Physics and Chemistry Departments (Faculty of Arts and Sciences); Materials and Metallurgy, Mechanical and Chemical Engineering Departments (Faculty of Engineering) have joined the center as the founding members.
-This wide ranged participation is reflecting the multidisciplinary nature of the center, which is absolutely necessary for this technology.
+GÜNAM has been founded by an initiative from the Middle East Technical University (ODTÜ/METU).
+It is not a coincidence that this establishment has come out from METU where the solar energy studies date back to the 80s.
+GÜNAM has been supported by the Ministry of Development (Turkey) since its establishment at the beginning of 2009.
+GÜNAM infrastructure has been built up in the great campus area of Middle East Technical University as a multi-discipliner research center.
+The faculty members from the seven different disciplines of three different faculties have contributed to the establishment and development of GÜNAM: ODTÜ Physics and Chemistry Departments (Faculty of Arts and Sciences); ODTÜ Civil Engineering, Electrical & Electronics Engineering, Materials & Metallurgy Engineering, and Mechanical Engineering Departments (Faculty of Engineering); Architecture Department (Faculty of Architecture).
+This wide range of participation is reflecting the multidisciplinary nature of the center, which is necessary for this technology.

-GÜNAM is expanding its collaboration network and its impact to global level.
-With this aim, GÜNAM emphasizes the importance of collaboration and interaction with its counterparts all over the world through high level innovative research projects, training and education activities.
+GÜNAM is expanding its collaboration network and its impact on the global level.
+With this aim, GÜNAM emphasizes the importance of collaboration and interaction with its counterparts all over the world through high-level innovative research projects, training and education activities.

-There are currently 22 faculty members affiliated with GÜNAM, 12 permanent technical and administrative staff members and more than 70 graduate students using GÜNAM facilities for their graduate thesis work.
+There are currently 30 faculty members affiliated with GÜNAM, 8 administrative and technical personnel, and more than 130 students using GÜNAM facilities for their Ph.D. and M.Sc. thesis work.

 • Cristal Si (c-Si) Photovoltaic Solar Cell Research Laboratory